 The worst thing for your trailer floor happens just about every time you put your horses in for a ride.
 Yup, you guessed it – IT happens – manure and urine.
 Horse urine is very acidic which can break down either an aluminum floor or a wood floor easily.
 Manure piles hold moisture in one spot for awhile, breaking down the integrity of the materials that make up your horse trailer.

-Jerred, of “Jerred’s Horse Trailer Wash” in Arroyo Grande has seen over and over again the damage done to trailer floors by urine and manure left in horse trailers.
+Jerred, formerly of “Jerred’s Horse Trailer Wash” in Arroyo Grande has seen over and over again the damage done to trailer floors by urine and manure left in horse trailers.
 So he and others recommend cleaning out the debris and urine after each ride.
 “While it takes some effort, cleaning out the floor will reward you in the long run,” remarks Jerred who also adds,

 “In addition to every-ride cleaning of the horse trailer floor, Exiss Trailer manufacturer recommends power washing your trailer floor at least four times a year.”